Git-Push-Chill/CultureClash/README.md

 ## Contributing

-This is a hackathon project for [Hackathon Name].
+This is a hackathon project for GreatUniHack 2025.
 Contributions and feedback are welcome!

 ## Team

-Project created for the GitHub Copilot Hackathon.
+Omer Ali Omer
+Aun Raza
+Ibraheem Iqbal
+Anas Bataweel
+Ismail Shafie

 ## Acknowledgments